Madagascar

 The VAT rate of 5% is applicable for locally produced butane gas.

-A foreign company that has no PE in Madagascar but renders services to a Madagascar taxpayer must appoint a tax representative to collect and pay VAT on its behalf.
-Otherwise, the beneficiary of the services must collect and pay VAT on behalf of the foreign supplier.
+There is no VAT registration threshold for a non-resident supplier.
+A foreign company that has no PE in Madagascar but renders services to a Madagascar taxpayer should appoint a tax representative to collect and pay VAT on its behalf.
+In the absence of such tax representative, the recipient or business consumer in Madagascar is liable to account for VAT on the services.

 Customs and import tax